NoSubstitute/CB_Inventory/README.md

 GAM can, of course, do all this, but it requires a steady hand.

-This little thing works great with copy/paste, and a simple menu with two options, export or update.
+This little thing works great with copy/paste, and a simple menu with few options.

 Info and instructions right here in the wiki.